Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 - Observe each child’s individual growth and interest and incorporate that knowledge into the curriculum planning.

 - Interact closely and supportively with children building relationships that support growth.

-- Assessment of preschool children through the guidance of Work Sampling, a system of checklists, summary reports, and portfolios.
+- Assessment of preschool children through the guidance of a system of checklists, summary reports, and portfolios.
 Pre-screening and assessment through Creative Curriculum, a system of observations, individual profiles, summary reports, and portfolios.

 The preschool curriculum is implemented using the tenets of The Project Approach, State Standards for Early Childhood, and the Classroom Literacy Enrichment Model as a guide.
 The projects are of varying length and subject matter.
 The classroom teachers and children decide which topics are of interest throughout the year.

 Using their knowledge of the sequential nature of learning, the teachers help children build their knowledge and skills in each of the developmental domains through the ongoing activity of the children.
 Each teacher plans to meet the developmental abilities of the group and of specific individuals.

 The skills included in our curriculum planning include:

 - Large motor—running, jumping, climbing, balancing, throwing/catching, coordination, and spatial awareness

 - Small motor—hand/eye coordination, cutting, marking, building, and other manipulative skills

 - Sharing, turn-taking, negotiating, beginning co-operative play, and problem-solving